 The Chocolateer Sundae at Creams Café

-By jove there's loads to pig out on here.
+Sweet Jesus there's a lot to pig out on here.
 So many sundaes, in fact, that they've been divided into subsections: fruity, choc/toffee and the intriguingly-named 'exotic'.
 You have to be a pretty tough cookie to pick just one, but for chocoholics there's nothing finer than their Chocolateer sundae.

 Two types of gelato — chocolate chip and Maltesers — form the base and then are unceremoniously piled with vanilla ice cream, milk chocolate sauce, milk chocolate curls.
 And to finish?
 It's all served in a milk chocolate cup.
 They sure know how to stick to a theme at Creams.